 To do this, you’ll first need to download WordPress on to your computer (it’s free).
 To do this, go to WordPress.org and download the latest version.
 Once it’s finished downloading and you’ve unzipped the file, you will need an FTP (file transfer protocol) client to upload those files to your web hosting server.
 I recommend using FileZilla, which is easy to use and free to download here.

 Once both of these are downloaded, open FileZilla and type in your FTP details in the boxes at the top.
 You will have been sent your FTP details in an email from your web host when you created an account (if not, just go to your control panel and click FTP details).

-Once you’ve typed in these details, click connect, and hopefully you’ll see a screen like the one below, showing your web server on the right hand side of the screen, and your local hard disk drive on the left hand side of the screen.
-Essentially what we now need to do is drag and drop the WordPress installation files that are on your computer (in the left hand side of the screen) onto your web server (on the right hand side of the screen).
+Once you’ve typed in these details, click connect, and you’ll see a screen like the one below, showing your web server on the right-hand side of the screen, and your local hard disk drive on the left-hand side of the screen.
+Essentially what we now need to do is drag and drop the WordPress installation files that are on your computer (in the left-hand side of the screen) onto your web server (on the right-hand side of the screen).

-On the left hand side of the screen click onto the folder you downloaded called ‘wordpress’, and drag and drop everything inside the folder into the public_html folder.
+On the left-hand side of the screen click on the folder you downloaded called ‘wordpress’, and drag and drop everything inside the folder into the public_html folder.
 Your screen should look like this.

 When this has finished we just need to do two more things to get our website live; setup our database, and edit our wp-config.php file.

 To setup your database, go to your web host and log in to your website’s control panel.
 Scroll down and click on the button called MySQL databases.
 Create a database by filling out the various fields (username, database name, password).
 When this has been created, you will need to reopen FileZilla and find the file called ‘wp-config-sample.php’, which is in the root directory.

 Open this file to edit and input the credentials for the MySQL database that you just created.
 There are four things that you need to change; the database name, username, host, and password.
 You can see each one highlighted in the screenshot below.